souhaibaks/Library_Project/README.md

 - JavaFX ObservableList is used for reactive UI updates
 - Singleton pattern is used for services

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## 📄 License

-This project is open source and available for educational purposes.

-## 👤 Author

-Library Management System - Desktop Application

-## 🙏 Acknowledgments

-- JavaFX community for excellent documentation
-- MySQL for robust database management
-- Open source contributors

----

 For detailed database setup instructions, see [DATABASE_SETUP.md](DATABASE_SETUP.md)